seanrioux/user-story-examples/rideshare.md

 ## View my ride on a map

 Story
-{: .ml-0 .label .label-green }
+{: .ml-0 .mb-0 .label .label-green }

-_As a commuter, I want to view my ride on a map, so that I can follow my drivers route_ {: .fs-4 }
+As a commuter, I want to view my ride on a map, so that I can follow my drivers route {: .fs-4 }

 ```